 • Visitors with communicable human illnesses such as colds or flu will not be permitted to track, as the great apes have no resistance.

-Most of Madagascar’s lemurs are currently on the endangered list, and the lemur population as a whole has decreased by a staggering 95% in the last 20 years, which is why we’re so passionate about responsible travel to the island.
-In fact, responsibly conducted tourism is one of the best and most impactful ways to ensure the continuation of lemur conservation.
-Many of our sample itineraries to Madagascar include a visit to the spectacular Andasibe-Mantadia National Park, in the island’s eastern rainforests.
-This is in large part thanks to the indri lemurs, who do not survive in captivity and are best seen (and heard!) amongst the trees at the Park.
+As mentioned previously, the overwhelming majority of Madagascar’s lemurs are currently on the IUCN Red List of Threatened Species so we’re passionate about responsible travel encouraging appreciation of the island's remaining wild places.
+Responsibly conducted tourism is one of the best and most impactful ways to ensure the continuation of lemur conservation.
+Many of our sample itineraries to Madagascar include a visit to the rainforests protected at Andasibe-Mantadia National Park, in the eastern rainforest band.
+This is in large part thanks to the thriving population of resident Indris, who do not survive in captivity so are best seen (and heard) where they belong, in their Malagasy rainforest home.

-• Make sure to pack rain gear for inclement weather, which happens most days in the eastern Malagasy rainforests.
+• Make sure to pack rain gear for inclement weather, which happens most days in Madagascar's rainforests.
 Remember to pick up a small umbrella to protect your camera – even in the rain you’ll have some perfect photo opportunities!

 • Terrain here is usually hilly, so paths can be muddy and slippery after rain.
 Take footwear with a sturdy grip and ankle support.